 Rights of Way (footpaths, bridleways, byways and BOATs)

-To report a problem on a Right of Way please visit this page of SCC’s website.
+Please report any problems you encounter on local Rights of Way.
 SCC requires you to register before you can report a problem on a Right of Way – please don’t be put off, it doesn’t take long.

 Motorways and Trunk Roads

-These are maintained by Highways England, refer to this page for further information including a map showing these types of highway and guidance on reporting a problem.
+These are maintained by Highways England, refer to Highways England for further information including a map showing these types of highway and guidance on reporting a problem.
 The A3 is currently the only trunk road in Surrey.

 If flooding is serious enought to be a threat to life or a house is likely to flood SCC advises residents to call 999, or the Environment Agency Hotline 0800 80 70 60.
 If a road is flooded SCC asks you to treat this as an emergency and call 0300 200 1003.